Last Updated on October 22, 2023

 The show was aired earlier in the year but thanks to the BBC iPlayer’s new archive policy you can still see it today.
 In fact the show is due to be removed from the archive sometime around June 2020.
 So you’ve got no excuse to miss it!

 If you’re outside the UK and think you can’t access the BBC iPlayer – keep reading.

-The Planets broadcast in 2019 is just one small example, you can watch all the BBC’s most popular 12 channels live on air.
+The Planets broadcast initially in 2019 and is just one small example, you can watch all the BBC’s most popular 12 channels live on air.
 You can also listen to the many radio stations, plus access the majority in the archive for up to twelve months after.
 It’s easily better than many expensive cable subscriptions I’ve paid for in various countries and it’s absolutely free.
-Unfortunately anyone outside the UK needs to take a small step in order to access the site and all it’s media.
+Unfortunately, anyone outside the UK needs to take a small step in order to access the site and all its media.

 It sounds geeky and technical but it’s not, in fact for the user it’s no more difficult than clicking on the UK on a little map.
 Here’s the one we suggest in action –

 As you can see it’s no more difficult than clicking on an icon, and what’s more this particular program has versions for all sorts of devices.
 So, you can install it on your phone, tablet and computer and watch on whatever platform you prefer, irrespective of course where you’re located.

 There are many of the VPN services about, however you have to be careful with them if you want to access the BBC.
 The corporation do try and block these VPN connections, so if they’re not set up properly or are detected they won’t work.
 The company we use have literally hundreds of available network addresses in the UK so you can be sure that you can access the BBC with ease.
 If you do ever find yourself blocked simply pick another server off the list and you should be fine.